 Lastly, throughout the course preparation and delivery, be careful not be create false expectations.
 Participants should be made aware of the tools and opportunities at their disposal, but the political and institutional limitations of parliamentary power should be borne in mind.
-With regard to parliamentary action or strategies moving forward, keep it practical.
-Interesting opportunities for the parliament's intervention ('low-hanging fruit') can be explored, but developing legislation should only be done with the support of all relevant stakeholders and in full transparency.
+With regard to climate change action or strategies moving forward, keep it practical.
+Interesting opportunities for parliamentary action ('low-hanging fruit') can be explored, but developing legislation should only be done with the support of all relevant stakeholders and in full transparency.